Women in Wine Putting Their Unique Twist on Sustainability

 Founders of Hispanics in Wine: While working in wine public relations, Lydia Richards and Maria Calvert had the idea to create an organization that provides Latinx professionals feel empowered and encouraged to pursue careers in the wine industry.
 With over 30 members in community, Hispanics in Wine will continue to grow and amplify Hispanic/Latinx roots in the beverage industry.

-We can’t wait to see what these amazing women of the vine accomplish in 2021 and beyond.
+We can’t wait to see what these amazing women in wine accomplish in 2021 and beyond.
 Interested in learning more about sustainability practices in the wine world?
 Join our National Wine Week discussion taking place on May 24, 2021.
 The panel will discuss how to make the wine industry more sustainable from the vine to the bottle and everywhere in between.